hkusu/lambda-es2015-twitter-bot/README.md

 npm run build
 ```

-Upload the generated index.zip in the console of the AWS Lambda.
+Upload the generated app.zip in the console of the AWS Lambda.

 ## Setting of AWS Lambda